how to increase the rent by serving a section 13 notice

 Section 13 is a common way to increase the rent when you can’t agree with your tenant in writing.
 This is a formal process and it requires landlords to fill out a prescribed form (called Form 4) and serve it on the tenant.

-In this blog post, you’ll find how to use Section 13, including:
+In this blog post, you’ll find how to use Section 13, including when Section 13 can be used and how to fill in and serve a Form 4.

-When can a Section 13 notice be served?
+When can a landlord serve a Section 13 notice?

 Landlords can only serve a Section 13 notice in a periodic tenancy and do so only once every 12 months.